 EX LION’S CHALLENGE – RACE OFFICE REQUIREMENTS

-1. The Race Office must be secure within easy reach of the Race Officials’ accommodation and with easy (1 min walk) access to the slopes.
+1. The Race Office must be secure, within easy reach of the Race Officials’ accommodation and with easy (1 min walk) access to the slopes.
 The race office is required for 12 occupants but must have the capacity to accommodate up to 15 race officials.
 If necessary, two adjoining rooms of smaller size may be used as long as the total overall surface is at least 48 square metres in size.
 The office should have adequate storage for officials’ skis and sufficient storage for kit (Prizes, clothing, etc).
 The office must provide a working environment that meets the relevant Health & Safety regulations and be equipped with the following:

 a.
 Hi Speed internet with WiFi connection or the future equivalent.